vkurenkov/haxball-chameleon/README.md

 # Haxball Chameleon
 <img src="https://github.com/vkurenkov/haxball-imitator/blob/master/haxball-big-min.png">

-Solving Haxball using Imitation Learning methods.
+This repository contains an interface for interacting with the game and an implementation of behavioral clonning agent.

+### What is HaxBall anyway?

+HaxBall is a realtime multiplayer game that plays like a mix between football and air-hockey, and it's a real blast ([official about](https://www.haxball.com/about)).

-## How to run my agents?
+### How to run my agents?

-### Make the server running.
+#### Make the server running.

 1. Add the following line to your hosts file (`c:\windows\system32\drivers\etc\hosts` on windows, `/etc/hosts` on linux)
 ```